addyosmani/backbone-fundamentals/chapters/03-internals.md

 `on` basically allows us to bind a callback function to any object, as we've done with `dance` in the above example.
 Whenever the event is fired, our callback is invoked.

-The official Backbone.js documentation recommends namespacing event names using colons if you end up using quite a few of these on your page. e.g:
+The official Backbone.js documentation recommends namespacing event names using colons if you end up using quite a few of these on your page. e.g.:

 ```javascript
 var ourObject = {};